omicron-b/scripts/README.md

 9) Ziggurat won't start on Arch, Debian Testing.

 - Use Steam Linux Runtime (select it in game properties).

+10) Bioshock Infinite bad textures aka "texture popping".

+- Either find XEngine.ini and increase pool size to 2000 or more depending on total VRAM
+- or set `-DisableTexturePool` in launch options.

 ### Fixes for nginx and Wordpress